mricuhk/demo_self-supervised_T1rho_mapping/README.md

 # demo_self-supervised_T1rho_mapping
 Demo for the MIDL 2022 (International Conference on Medical Image with Deep Learning) paper:  ***Breathing Freely: Self-supervised Liver T1rho Mapping from A Single T1rho-weighted Image***
+If you have any questions, feel free to conntact chaoxing.huang@link.cuhk.edu.hk  or @huangchaoxing

 Download the model [here](https://drive.google.com/drive/folders/1LN5iQa80_mcDQeTmcZQdU0sRbqXQVYkm)

 Simply run thr demo.py script.
 This is what you will get: